Mindfulness: A Key Tool to Less Stress

 Work related stress, anxiety and depression statistics in Great Britain where released this year by the Health and Safety Executive (HSE).
 It found that in 2015/16 stress accounted for 37% of all work related ill health cases and 45% of all working days lost due to ill health.

-The HSE Ireland suggests on their website many ways that you can ease the symptoms of generalised anxiety disorder yourself, such as: exercise, healthy diet and relaxation.
-I asked Demelza how she feels adult colouring books can help daily stressors and anxieties that inhibit people from part taking in normal daily tasks.
+The HSE Ireland suggests on their website many ways that you can ease the symptoms of generalised anxiety disorder.
+This may include exercise, healthy diet and relaxation.
+I asked Demelza how she feels adult colouring books can help daily anxieties which inhibit people from preforming daily tasks.

-If you enjoyed reading this post then I would encourage you to read my feature on ‘Emotional Intelligence‘ and also my discoveries of ‘The Changeable Brain’, all published and available on thecircular.org.
+If you enjoyed reading this post then I would encourage you to read my feature on ‘Emotional Intelligence‘.
+Also check out ‘The Changeable Brain’, all published and available on thecircular.org.
 Enjoy!